Lionel1232/toy-robot-challenge/README.md

 - Create a virtual environment: `python -m venv venv` or `tox`.
 - Activate the environment: `source venv/bin/activate`.
 - Install the dependencies: `pip install requirements.txt`.
-- To run the application execute `python -m toy_robot_challenge.cli` from the project root.
+- To run the application, execute `python -m toy_robot_challenge.cli` from the project root.

 ## Usage